 - Universal Credit - From the 1st of April 2019, to qualify for free school meals through receiving Universal Credit, your yearly net earnings must be no more than £7,400.

-Find out more about free tax free and taxable benefits (external website).
+Find out more about tax free and taxable benefits (external website).

 Foster children are not eligible for free school meals.
 This is because foster parents already receive an allowance for looking after the child.

 You can only apply for free school meals from the local authority of where your child goes to school.

 If your child goes to a school in Denbighshire, you can apply online for free school meals.

 If you currently receive free school meals from being in receipt of Universal credit, Income Support, Job Seekers Allowance Income Based, Employment and Support Allowance; Income Related or Guaranteed Pension Credit, you will continue receive them until December 2023.